UrbanAnalyst/dodgr/cran-comments.md

 # CRAN notes for dodgr_0.1.1 submission

-The only NOTE generated is "GNU make is a SystemRequirements", which is unavoidable because this package needs a distinct src/Makevars.win that has different PKG_CXXFLAGS to src/Makevars (because of Intel TBB).
+The only NOTE generated is "GNU make is a SystemRequirements", which is unavoidable because of the need to remove compiled object files in src sub-directories.

 ## Test environments